 When Tinder hit the dating scene in 2012, it got a reputation as a hookup app because of it’s swiping matching system.
 You look at someone’s photo and read a few details about the person, and then you swipe right for yes and left for no. But actually 80% of people on Tinder say they want to find serious dates and a long-term relationship, according to Business Insider.

 Tinder and apps like it are meant for quickly connecting with someone who interests you and then setting up that first meeting ASAP.
 It wasn’t built for people to have endless online conversations.
-Sites like JustAskMeOut, in which you have to plan a first date or first real-life encounter, are growing in popularity.
+Sites where you have to plan a first date or video date, are growing in popularity.

 10. Interests Outrank Looks (64% vs. 49%)